Thrasybulos Georgiades

 Thrasybulos Georgios Georgiades (Θρασύβουλος Γεωργιάδης; Athens, 4 January 1907 – Munich, 15 March 1977) was a Greek musicologist, pianist, civil engineer and philosopher.
-He was for many years director of the Institute of Musicology at the Ludwig Maximilian University of Munich, and he is widely regarded as one of the greatest German musicologists.
+He was director of the Institute of Musicology at the Ludwig-Maximilians-Universität München for many years, and he is widely regarded as one of the greatest German musicologists.

 Life

-Georgiades grew up as a dedicated pianist, making advanced studies at Athens Conservatoire, and completing his education in Munich (1930–1935) under Carl Orff.
+Georgiades grew up as a dedicated pianist, making advanced studies at Athens Conservatoire, and completing his education at the Ludwig-Maximilians-Universität München (1930–1935) under Carl Orff.
 He did structural engineering studies at Athens Polytechnic, specializing in the building of bridges.
 According to some colleagues, "In his work as a musicologist also, he succeeded in forming many unexpected links" – with the philosophy of Heidegger and Gadamer for instance – or in establishing musical connections between Classical Antiquity and the Modern Era, between Greek and German music, or between non-European and Central European music.

-In June 1935 he obtained his PhD in Munich, under the supervision of Rudolf von Ficker, with a thesis on the development of polyphony in the Middle Ages.
-In 1936 he married harpsichordist Anna Barbara Speckner.
+In June 1935, he obtained his PhD in Munich, under the supervision of Rudolf von Ficker, with a thesis on the development of polyphony in the Middle Ages.
+In 1936, he married harpsichordist Anna Barbara Speckner.
 In 1938, Georgiades became professor at the Athens Conservatoire, and its director the following year.
-In 1947 he received his habilitation from Heidelberg University with his "Observations on Ancient Metrical Quantity" (Bemerkungen zur antiken Quantitätsmetrik), a work on ancient Greek rhythms.
+In 1947, he received his habilitation from Heidelberg University with his "Observations on Ancient Metrical Quantity" (Bemerkungen zur antiken Quantitätsmetrik), a work on ancient Greek rhythms.

 Georgiades was succeeded in his research by his colleague Theodor Göllner.